phil184/flask-vue-basic-template/docs/README.md

 This project includes:
 - A minimal base configuration
 - A simple authentication system (login)
-- A connected frontend and backend with a working dashboard after login
+- A connected frontend and backend with an empty dashboard after login

 ---